 Terrorism or acts of war throughout the world may disrupt our business and harm our employees, facilities, suppliers, distributors, resellers or customers, which could significantly impact our revenue and operating results.
-The potential for future terrorist attacks and other threats to national security, and the responses of the United States and other countries to such attacks or threats, including the situation in Iraq, have created many economic and political uncertainties that could adversely affect our business and stock price in ways that cannot be predicted.
-We are predominantly uninsured for losses and interruptions caused by terrorism, acts of war, or other international conflicts.
+The potential for terrorist attacks and other threats to national security, and the responses of the United States and other countries to such attacks or threats, have created many economic and political uncertainties that could adversely affect our business and stock price in ways that cannot be predicted.
+We are predominantly uninsured for losses and interruptions caused by terrorism, acts of war, and other international conflicts.